-You can find additional information about on -housing options at housing.gmu.edu Please review floor plans and understand that on-campus housing often requires a meal plan and sharing a bedroom.
+You can find additional information about on-campus housing options at housing.gmu.edu Please review floor plans and understand that on-campus housing often requires a meal plan and sharing a bedroom.
+Remember to read the information dates section that lists when on campus dining halls open and close for the semester and during breaks so that you can plan your budget accordingly.
+Students can also view all open dining options by checking the "What's Open Now" website.

 If you decide to live off-campus, we recommend working with Contemporary Student Services (CSS) for your off-campus housing search: https://contemporary.gmu.edu Read the Renter Resources and Renter Education sections of their website.
 Understand the cost, availability, and schedule for public transportation to and from campus.
+If the apartment is on a bus route, check to confirm the bus schedule in case the nearest bus does not operate on weekends or evenings.
 Housing scams occur, so please read over the CSS and OIPS resources and information about renting in Fairfax and to protect yourself.